(Small) bibliography on the Casimir Effect

 on November 14, 15, and 16, 2002.

-will take place at the physics school of Les Houches, France, from March 30 through April 4, 2014.
+took place at the physics school of Les Houches, France, from March 30 through April 4, 2014.

 A list of workshops and meetings sponsored by the CASIMIR-network European Research Networking Programme.